How to Get to Ngari?

 Mount Kailash is a top attraction destination for tourists visiting Ngari.
 First, drive to Darchen, the starting point of doing Kora.
 Darchen also offers food and accommodation.
 If you are taking a Kora or trekking around Mount Kailash, vehicles will not be available to help you save your energy on the way, but yaks can help you carry your luggage.
 The road contains a lot of gravel and you need to wear comfortable shoes.

 Darchen to Guge Kingdom

-Some tips for getting to and around Ngari
+Some Tips for Getting to and around Ngari

 The majority of the roads to and around Ngari are bituminous national highways.
-These roads are in good condition and bumps are rarely seen, but some sections might be frozen during winter because of low temperature.
+These roads are in good condition and bumps are rarely seen, but some sections might be frozen during winter because of low temperatures.

-- Food and Accommodation
+Food and Accommodation

 Cars always have stopovers at restaurants along these roads so that travelers can have their lunch.
 These restaurants offer Sichuan cuisine and some Chinese food which you may not like, but they will definitely replenish your energy.
 It is a good idea to go with some snacks and food.
-The hotel accommodation in Ngari is very cheap and basic.
+The hotel accommodation in Ngari is very basic.

 The Fact of Ngari - the Most “Tibetan” Part of Tibet